 It's expected that as an AUT student, you will be responsible for your own learning.
 You're required to organise your own time and make sure that you're completing work.
 It's important to attend all of your classes.
 If you're unable to attend a class then it's a good idea to let someone know.
 You can talk to your lecturer or a student advisor.

 Your timetable will include a number of hours when you're required to attend lectures and tutorials.
 However, you are also expected to spend additional time completing your own independent study.
 It can be helpful to treat your study as if you had a full-time job.
-As a general guide, you should aim to spend at least two hours additional study time per week for each paper, completing readings, etc. You will also need to allocate further time in the lead up to completing assignments and studying for exams.
+As a general guide, you should aim to spend at least two hours additional study time per week for each course, completing readings, etc. You will also need to allocate further time in the lead up to completing assignments and studying for exams.

 Some examples of activities that you will be expected to carry out during your own time are: